khilnani/gists.cli/README.md

 > I'm a Developer who uses VI and the like. iPad and iPhone apps are great, but when I really need a Gist i'm at the command line.

 An easy to use CLI to manage *your* GitHub Gists.
-Create, edit, append, view, search and download.
+Create, edit, append, view, search and backup your Gists.

 - Github - https://github.com/khilnani/gists.cli
 - Python Package - https://pypi.python.org/pypi/gists.cli